-a) The WSP shall furnish FSD in addition to the security deposit as under: - b) The FSD shall be in form of liquid assets with applicable haircuts and concentration limits as listed below: -
+i.
+The WSP shall furnish refundable FSD for all goods on incremental basis in addition to the security deposit as under: -

+- ii.
+The Clearing Corporation, based on its risk assessment, can decide on restricting the amount of FSD to ₹100 Crores from each WSP. - iii.
+The FSD shall be in the form of liquid assets with applicable haircuts and concentration limits as listed below: -